keniasousa/keniasousa.github.io/_posts/2025-08-04-agentic-ai-process.md

 Some [use cases] [copilot-use-cases]{:target="_blank"} we can find from major vendors are invoice processing, insurance claims processing, compliance workflows, lead follow-up & scheduling in sales, etc.

 Now we see a shift from AI systems that generate content to AI systems that strategize independently to achieve a goal.
 They receive a goal, create a plan and use tools to produce outputs.
 Once AI agents are implemented, there will be role transformations and the need for new skills.
-According to a report from ["McKinsey"] [mckinsey]{:target="_blank"}, workers must learn to collaborate with agents, interpret outputs, and follow ethical standards .
+According to a report from [McKinsey] [mckinsey]{:target="_blank"}, workers must learn to collaborate with agents, interpret outputs, and follow ethical standards .

 # How Agentic AI Impacts Businesses, Employees and Customers